Cart0

 • Step 7

-Take 1 heaping teaspoon of the filling and place in the center of each dough circle and fold it in half, pinching the edges to seal them well so no filling escapes when they're cooking.
+Place 1 heaping teaspoon of filling in the center of each dough circle.
+Fold the dough in half and pinch the edges firmly to seal, ensuring no filling escapes during cooking.

 • Step 8